midas-isg/midas-isg.github.io/_posts/2017-3-01-MISSION-seminar-pres.md

 ---
 layout: post
-title: MIDAS MISSION Training Video - Disease surveillance for lower socioeconomic populations.
+title: Video - Disease surveillance for lower socioeconomic populations.
 ---

 Dr. Scarpino from the University of Vermont discusses techniques for disease surveillance for lower socioeconomic populations.